-Deontay Wilder had some eardrum-bursting logic when breaking his long silence as the American heavyweight prepares for a comeback to the ring.
+Deontay Wilder had some eardrum-bursting logic when breaking his long silence as the American heavyweight gets linked to a comeback to the ring.

-One of those seems to be the fact that he should still be undefeated.
+One of those seems to be that he should still be undefeated.

 The other comes with a long list of gripes against Tyson Fury, which Wilder is now pushing on his social media channels.